Blog Single

 White Grubs, Chinch bugs and Sod webworms are some common pests that could wreak a havoc in your beautiful garden.
 The most common symptoms indicating the onset of these bugs are irregular, dead and dry spots on your turf.
 Some of these dry spots will first turn yellow then brown.
 The best remedy for these bugs is chemical control, aerating and spraying insecticides targeted to get rid of these pests.

-If you happen to notice quickly appearing and expanding dead spots in your previously healthy lawn, chances are that its under fungus disease attack.
+If you happen to notice quickly appearing and expanding dead spots in your previously healthy lawn, chances are that it’s under fungus disease attack.
 You can adjust your watering and fertilizing routine and see where it takes you.
 You can change the timings and frequency of watering and fertilizing and experiment to see what works best for you and your lawn.
+For more precise solutions and the best choice for your lawn needs, consider consulting with experts at Atlanta Sod Farms.
+They can provide tailored advice and recommend the most suitable products to help your lawn thrive.

 If your lawn has patches of grass growing very thin in few areas while you notice that moss is growing just fine, you need to get the pH of your soil checked.
 This problem is often faced by owners of Sod farms in Atlanta.
 Try to increase the sunlight by pruning trees if plausible.
 Reduce the amount and frequency of watering your lawn and aerate.